 In The Morning...

 Gus Kahn has the distinction of having written our Song of the Week #1, "San Francisco", and amazingly enough our Song of the Week #2, "Dream a Little Dream of Me".
 Since then we've featured several of his other hits, including "It Had to Be You" and "The One I Love (Belongs to Somebody Else)".
-But we've never gotten around to any songs from his most productive partnership - with the composer Walter Donaldson (although earlier this year we celebrated Donaldson's blockbuster "My Blue Heaven").
+But we've never gotten around to any songs from his most productive partnership - with the composer Walter Donaldson (although we have celebrated Donaldson's blockbuster "My Blue Heaven").
 The two men had a phenomenal run in the Twenties - "Makin' Whoopee", "Love Me or Leave Me", "Yes, Sir!
 That's My Baby", "My Baby Just Cares for Me", and a zillion other baby songs.
 Kahn and Donaldson had the good fortune to be pals with two of the biggest stars of the day, Al Jolson and Eddie Cantor.
 (I had a slight acquaintance with Gus's son Donald, who had the distinction of having Jolson as his godfather.)
 One day Gus and Walter were round at the Cantors' house, and Eddie's little girl was playing with a mechanical pig: You wound it up and it waddled around the room to the same insistent two-note phrase, driving everybody nuts.
 So eventually Kahn started singing words to the two notes: "Yes, sir..!
 No, sir..!"
 He and Donaldson then went home and worked up the two-note phrase into one of those songs that defines the Twenties: "Yes, Sir!
 That's My Baby."

 There were a lot of two-note tunes around in those days.
 A couple of years earlier Kahn and Donaldson had written "My Buddy", using the same two notes Jerome Kern and P G Wodehouse had previously deployed for the lesser known "Siren's Song".
-"My Buddy" was a much bigger hit, but I prefer the ethereal Kern tune and you can hear it on our P G Wodehouse, songwriter special from February.
+"My Buddy" was a much bigger hit, but I prefer the ethereal Kern tune and you can hear it on our P G Wodehouse, songwriter special.
 Kahn and Donaldson's two-note blockbuster to end them all was written shortly after "Buddy" in the same year - 1922.
 Had little Marjorie Cantor sat down at the keyboard and played D B D B D B D B D B over and over before modulating to E C E C E C E C E C, you'd have hoisted up the piano and tipped it out the window.
 And yet, when Gus Kahn put words on that unending seesaw, the country loved it:

 Nothing could be finer